COST AND MANAGEMENT ACCOUNTANCY AS A CAREER

 Cost accountants are employed for cost accounting, accounting, financial management, financial/business analysis, auditing / internal auditing, direct and indirect taxation, as well as for systems analysis and systems management.
 The importance of this profession in economic development has led to their involvement in advising the government in cost and pricing policies and framing of tax and fiscal policies.
-They are treated at par with other classes.
+Best Lawyers near me They are treated at par with other classes.
 In Railways, Indian Army, Nationalised Banks, the services of Cost Accountants are often required for costing, budgeting, auditing purposes.
 CMA professionals can also start their careers in teaching as Professors, Readers and Lecturers.

 Not only the government sector, but the corporate world also offers numerous opportunities to Cost Accountants.
 Here they can work as executers, administrators, appraisers, valuers, secretarial, tax consultants, advisors, etc. With experience, they can even rise to top positions like Financial Auditor, Financial Advisor, Finance Director, etc.

 Cost Accountants can set up their own practice either individually or in partnership, after obtaining license from the respective Institute.
 The clients in a private practice may vary depending upon the size of practice.
 It may range from large public and private companies to small partnership and proprietary concerns.